Erlanger Health System Response to Coronavirus (COVID-19)

 - End-of-Life patients may have a total of FOUR (4) visitors that can swap out.

-- Western Carolina Hospital ICU patients may have TWO (2) visitor during visitation hours from 9PM to 6PM
+- Western Carolina Hospital ICU patients may have TWO (2) visitor during visitation hours from 1PM to 5PM.
+Visitors under 14 years old will not be allowed.

-Obstetric patients at East and Baroness Hospitals may have TWO (2) support people at the bedside during the entire stay.
-Support visitors cannot switch out with another.
+Obstetric patients at East and Baroness Hospitals may have TWO (2) support people at the bedside.
+Maximum of THREE (3) support people during the entire stay, but cannot exceed the TWO (2) at bedside.
+Support visitors can switch out with another at the main information desk, but cannot exceed the THREE (3) approved support people.

 Emergency Department –